Microsoft Exchange Backup Using BackupChain

 or C:\Program Files\Microsoft\Exchange Server\v14\Mailbox

 4. Select a target (local drive, external drive, network target, or FTP/FTPS site).
-Hint: Choosing the FTP option, you can set up an efficient online backup of Exchange to a remote, offsite server using deduplication.
+Hint: Choosing the FTP option, you can set up an efficient online replication of your email server to a remote, offsite server using deduplication.

 5. Optional: turn on deduplication for Exchange files